- Research Development & Compliance

 Document Management and Retention

-The office of the Vice President for Research and Economic Development will retain all records regarding research project applications (regardless of whether it is approved) for at least three years.
-For all applications that are approved and the research initiated, the Vice President for Research & Economic Development must retain all records regarding that research for at least three years after completion of the research.
+The office of the Vice President for Research and Economic Development will retain all records regarding research project applications (regardless of whether it is approved) for at least three (3) years.
+For all applications that are approved and the research initiated, the Vice President for Research and Economic Development must retain all records regarding that research for at least three (3) years after completion of the research.

 Amendment of Charter

-Should any amendments to this Charter be required the Committee Chair will work with the committee in developing suitable language.
+Should any amendments to this Charter be required the Committee Chairperson or Vice Chairperson will work with the Committee in developing suitable language.
 Proposed changes will be submitted to the President for approval in a timely manner.